 Koinobori is a type of flag but has a koi fish emblem which will later be displayed on a stick like a state flag.
 The purpose of the use of koi on the flag is because koi fish has a powerful force against the current so that children can be like koi fish, which is healthy, strong, and successful.
 In fact, in Japan, there is a Koinobori folk party to commemorate the fall of children’s day.

 Until now the people’s party is still being carried out because it has good intentions for the development of children, especially men.
 For the colors of the koi on the flags of various kinds with a variety of different purposes as well.
 For example, the black color that is reflected by the father in the family, then the red that depicts ancient boys, and there are also green and blue to describe other boys.
-Koi frequently being used as lucky symbol in Agen Bola or Casino places, to gives relaxing feels when visitor doing gambling.
+Koi frequently being used as a lucky symbol in gambling or Casino places, to gives relaxing feels when visitors doing gambling.